 The Alcotest Test (formerly known as the Breathalyzer Test)

-New Jersey no longer uses a Breathalyzer.
-It uses an Alcotest, the Alcotest 3110MKIII-C model to be exact.
-Breath tests in New Jersey must follow a strict protocol to be considered valid by a court.
 If the officer who pulled you over failed to follow protocol when having you blow into the Alcotest machine to get your blood-alcohol concentration (commonly referred to as “BAC”), or if the Alcotest machine isn’t in proper working order, your DUI charge might be dismissed.
-Your attorney will investigate whether any protocol or rules were broken, and if so, get the BAC results excluded from your case.
+Your attorney will investigate whether any protocol or rules were broken and if so, get the BAC results excluded from your case.

 Your attorney will explore all areas of your case to determine the best strategy for your defense.
 Besides the defenses mentioned above, your DUI lawyer will investigate the following factor as possible reasons for dismissing your DUI charges: